adysingh5711/kattal.ai/README.md

 - Node.js 18+ and npm
 - Ollama installed locally (for embeddings)
 - Pinecone API key
-- PDF document to process
+- PDF or DOCX documents to process

 ### Ollama Setup